current Maryland license plate

 Vanity and amateur radio operator plates

-Vanity plates are available for cars, light trucks, and multi-purpose vehicles on the standard base, as well as the Treasure the Chesapeake and Our Farms, Our Future bases.
-The maximum number of characters is seven.
-The shield logo is omitted on all vanities on standard bases, and the blue heron graphic was omitted on all green-on-white first generation Chesapeake vanity plates, regardless of the number or spacing of characters on the plate.
-On the black-on-blue second generation Chesapeake plate, the bird graphic is to the far left rather than centered; vanity plates on this base with six or fewer characters and spaces contain the bird graphic; those with seven characters and spaces have the bird omitted from the plate.
+The maximum number of characters and spaces on all of these plates is seven.
+The shield logo was omitted on all vanities on the standard black-on-white base, and the blue heron graphic was omitted on all green-lettered, first-generation Chesapeake vanity plates, regardless of the number or spacing of characters on either plate.
+On the black-on-blue, second-generation Chesapeake plate, the bird graphic is to the far left rather than centered; vanity plates on this base with six or fewer characters and spaces contain the bird graphic; those with seven characters and spaces have the bird omitted from the plate.
+The War of 1812 vanity plates have slightly different graphics than used on the sequentially-numbered passenger car version; the U.S. flag is significantly smaller.
+Despite that, on seven-character plates, the first character is nevertheless stamped right over top of the flag and is hard to read.

-Vanity plates are also available on standard motorcycle plates and historic motorcycle plates, these are addressed further down the page.
+Vanity registrations are also available on handicapped plates, standard historic vehicle and street rod plates, regular motorcycle plates, handicapped motorcycle plates, historic motorcycle plates, and street rod motorcycle plates; all of these are addressed further down the page.

 Amateur radio operator plates